Kulltero/Rust.Community/docs/components/Countdown.md

 - Category: **Misc**
 - Unity Documentation: **N/A**

-The Countdown Component lets you turn an existing Text Component into a Timer, Countdown, or Count-up. the Countdown Component automatically **destroys** the Panel when it's done counting.
+The Countdown Component lets you turn an existing Text Component into a Timer, Countdown, or Count-up.
+The Countdown Component automatically  **destroys**  the Panel when it’s done counting.
 ```json
 {
 	"type": "Countdown",